-In October 1999, the South African Revenue Service (Sars) opened a criminal courtroom at the Johannesburg Magistrate's Office, dedicated to the prosecution of tax offenders.
+In October 1999, Sars opened a criminal courtroom at the Johannesburg Magistrate's Office, dedicated to the prosecution of tax offenders.

 The court deals only with cases concerning failure to submit tax returns or to provide information requested by Sars officials.